AtomMaterialUI/material-theme-docs/docs/configuration/excluded-files-colors.md

 ### Excluded Files Theme Color

-File Colors are pretty neat, but the actual prebundled File Colors are adapted for the _Darcula/IntelliJ_ look and feels, not for the Material Themes.
+File Colors are pretty neat, but the current prebundled File Colors are adapted for the _Darcula/IntelliJ_ look and feels, not for the Material Themes.

 To remedy this, the Material Theme is also coming prebundled with File Colors, specifically for **Excluded files**.

-However, because the _File Colors_ are user settings, and because the user could very possibly have modified the default Excluded Files' file colors, the plugin could not override this setting with a better suited color.
+However, because the _File Colors_ are user settings, and because the user could quite possibly have modified the default Excluded Files' file colors, the plugin could not override this setting with a better suited color.
 Therefore, it is the responsibility of the user to change the color of the Excluded Files.